stouffer/EvoGeoModules/manuscript/manuscript.md

 the regional community [@pois15swe].
 This implies that (i) the phylogenetic signal in the regional pool will be different from the signal in the local communities, and (ii) the phylogenetic signal across local communities will differ.
-Species sampling and variability of interactions, however, does no predict (i) how the phylogenetic signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected
+Species sampling and variability of interactions, however, do no predict (i) how the phylogenetic signal of pairwise interactions is kept or lost at the scale of the whole community nor (ii) whether or not this variability is related to changes in the amount of phylogenetic signal that can be detected